radiant-maxar/openmaps-auth/README.md

 ## Configuration Reference

-All listed setting may be set via an environment variable of the same name, or by using a file with the setting's contents and appending `_FILE` to the setting name.
+All listed setting may be set via an environment variable of the same name, or by using a file with the setting's contents and appending [`_FILE` to the setting name](https://django-environ.readthedocs.io/en/latest/tips.html#docker-style-file-based-variables).
+Any file defaults with `/path/to/openmaps-auth` is the location where you've cloned this repository.

 ### Application Settings